keyboard-dev/starter-template-v3/docs/quickstart.md

 #CODE_ENCRYPTION_KEY=RANDOM_ENCRYPTION_KEY
 ```

-In this project we also use [dotenvx](https://dotenvx.com) to encrypt the credentials to rest.
-So make sure to run this command below.
+In this project we also use [dotenvx](https://dotenvx.com) to encrypt credentials at rest.
+Run the command below:

 ```bash